-Checking-in at night after the journey from Europe, we were too worn out to appreciate at first just how much is the experience of the resort at Sayan designed to offer moments of delightful surprise.
+Checking-in at night after the journey from Europe, we were too worn out to appreciate at first just how much is the experience of the Four Seasons Resort Bali at Sayan designed to offer moments of delightful surprise.

 It starts with the arrival experience.
 Think of coming to halt in a somewhat nondescript arrival station, always staffed, but with barely a standing desk.
 You’d ask, it’s surely not the last stop?

 It is not.
 From there you’re taken, on foot, onto a long sky-bridge leading directly to the tour de force of the hotel’s architectural vision: the infinity-edge rooftop pond, suspended over the misty valley of the Ayung River.
 This is when it becomes clear that all this, so far, is simply part of the gradual unveiling of the hotel.

 It’s a welcome visually choreographed, almost theatrical.
 It fits this property well but it is only the first act—and the hotel’s building is not really the central stage.
 That role is filled by something else entirely.

 In the Ayung River Valley

 The name of Frank Lloyd Wright is sometimes invoked to describe the postmodernist, futuristic architecture of the Four Seasons Resort Bali at Sayan.
 This is to draw the supposed link between the landscape-focused Four Seasons and Wright’s most famous private residence project, the iconic Fallingwater house.
 Less known is the fact that by building over a waterfall, the architect made the house unliveable in the long run, due to the constant noise of the falling water.